the-markup/Ad-Library-API-Script-Repository/README.md

   -t ACCESS_TOKEN, --access-token ACCESS_TOKEN
                         The Facebook developer access token -f FIELDS, --fields FIELDS
-                        Fields to retrieve from the Ad Library API -s SEARCH_TERMS, --search-terms SEARCH_TERMS
+                        Fields to retrieve from the Ad Library API, comma-separated, no spaces -s SEARCH_TERMS, --search-terms SEARCH_TERMS
-                        The terms you want to search for -c COUNTRY, --country COUNTRY
+                        The terms you want to search for, space-separated -c COUNTRY, --country COUNTRY
-                        Comma-separated country code (no spaces) --search-page-ids SEARCH_PAGE_IDS
+                        Country code, comma-separated, no spaces --search-page-ids SEARCH_PAGE_IDS
-                        The specific Facebook Page you want to search --ad-active-status AD_ACTIVE_STATUS
+                        A specific Facebook Page you want to search --ad-active-status AD_ACTIVE_STATUS
-                        Filter by the current status of the ads at the moment the script runs --ad-type AD_TYPE     Return this type of ad, can be ALL (default), CREDIT_ADS, EMPLOYMENT_ADS, HOUSING_ADS, POLITICAL_AND_ISSUE_ADS
+                        Filter by the current status of the ads at the moment the script runs, can be ALL (default), ACTIVE, INACTIVE
+  --ad-type AD_TYPE     Return this type of ad, can be ALL (default), CREDIT_ADS, EMPLOYMENT_ADS, HOUSING_ADS, POLITICAL_AND_ISSUE_ADS
   --media-type MEDIA_TYPE
                         Return ads that contain this type of media, can be ALL (default), IMAGE, MEME, VIDEO, NONE --after-date AFTER_DATE
-                        Only return ads that started delivery after this date --batch-size BATCH_SIZE
+                        Only return ads that started delivery after this date, in the format YYYY-MM-DD --batch-size BATCH_SIZE
                         Request records in batches of this size, default is 250 --retry-limit RETRY_LIMIT
-                        When an error occurs, the script will abort if it fails to get the same batch this amount of times
+                        How many times to retry when an error occurs, default is 3 -v, --verbose
 ```

 ## How Ads-Library-API-Script-Repository works